lewagon/seatrain/README.md

 # When deploying with `rails seatrain:release:deploy` you will be prompted for any missing data
 # that is required to create a pull secret inside the cluster.
 docker_registry: registry.digitalocean.com
-docker_repository: lewagon
+docker_repository: my-docker-repository

 # A full name of the production image to be used inside the cluster (e.g., quay.io/account_name/image_name).
 # Will be used to push the production image during the deploy.
 # Generated Helm configuration will expect this image too.
-production_image_name: registry.digitalocean.com/lewagon/geocoding_489
+production_image_name: registry.digitalocean.com/my-docker-repository/my-app

 # A name of the Digital Ocean cluster to be used for deployment.
-do_cluster_name: demo
+do_cluster_name: my-cluster

 # A domain name which will point to your application in production.
 # Make sure the DNS A-record points to Digital Ocean's Load Balancer.
 # The Load Balancer will be created for you automatically after running `rails g seatrain cluster:prepare`.
 # Don't include http(s)://
-hostname: geo.lewagon.co
+hostname: my-app.my-domain.com
 # An email for Let's Encrypt certificate reminders.
 certificate_email: andrey@lewagon.org